 Easy-to-read medicine information about shingles vaccine – what it is, when is it given and possible side effects.

 |Type of medicine||Also called|

 What is shingles vaccine?

-Shingles vaccine protects against herpes zoster infection, which is commonly known as shingles.
+Shingles vaccine protects against herpes zoster (shingles) infection.
 Shingles is a painful, itchy skin rash that usually appears on your chest, but can also affect your trunk, back, legs or face.

 - Shingles is caused by varicella-zoster virus (the same virus responsible for chickenpox).